akhanf/compare_spiral_dwi/README.md

 # compare_spiral_dwi

-Workflow for comparing spiral and dwi
+Workflow for comparing spiral and non-spiral dwi